Mob captain loses appeal against sentence for attack on Waimarama man

 "The assault was extremely serious and played out in the manner the appellant had contemplated.
 As the judge said, the 'realities of this situation have to be borne in mind'."

-She found that Judge Rea had made no error in not imposing home detention, and that Berryman's prison sentence was not manifestly excessive.
+She found Judge Rea had made no error in not imposing home detention, and Berryman's prison sentence was not manifestly excessive.